stathismast/parallel-matrix-convolution/README.md

 ## Examples

-- You can find examples of input files into waterfall/ folder.
+- Some examples of input files can be found in the ./waterfall/ directory